 |Distributed transactions||Applications sometimes require a series of commands against a backend data-store to execute as a single atomic operation.
 All commands must succeed, or all must be rolled back to the initial state.
 Azure Cache for Redis supports executing a batch of commands as a single transaction.|

-Azure Cache for Redis supports OSS Redis version 4.x and, as a preview, 6.0.
+Azure Cache for Redis supports OSS Redis version 4.0.x and 6.0.x.
 We've made the decision to skip Redis 5.0 to bring you the latest version.
-Previously, Azure Cache for Redis only maintained a single Redis version.
-It will provide a newer major release upgrade and at least one older stable version going forward.
+Previously, Azure Cache for Redis maintained a single Redis version.
+In the future, it will provide a newer major release upgrade and at least one older stable version.
 You can choose which version works the best for your application.

-Azure Cache for Redis is available in the following tiers:
+Azure Cache for Redis is available in these tiers: